sirmammingtonham/fakeBlock/readme.md

 We use a neural network trained on 1.8M news articles to detect whether or not a paragraph contains misinformation, then hide the offending paragraph.
 You can click on a button to reveal the blocked information and open a results page with data about why our model blocked it, such as probability scores and category tags.

+## Installing fakeBlock
+Chrome webstore and Firefox addon store release soon!
+Waiting on review.
+For now, build from source and install with the methods below.

 ## Building fakeBlock from source